Dordon's History

 Did you know that Dordon has a history which stretches back at least 5000 years?

 Flint implements have been found just north of junction 10 of the M42, dating from the Neolithic (“New Stone Age”) period.
 This suggests that early farmers were settling in this area.
-During work on the Birch Coppice Busines Park site other remains of Neolithic occupation were discovered.
+During work on the Birch Coppice Business Park site other remains of Neolithic occupation were discovered.
 Fragments of a Bronze Age pottery “beaker” were discovered in the Lower House Farm area.
 This means that long before the Romans built the Watling Street people were living within our parish and farming the land.

 There is only one Dordon in the whole of the United Kingdom!
 Although there are several Grendons, no other village has our name.
 The origin of the name is still a bit of a mystery; however, “don” is Celtic (pre-Roman) for hill and “dor” is Old English for passage or gateway - which may refer to the original village of Dordon (which was near the site of the present Manor Farm on the west side of Dordon Hall Lane) being the “gateway” between the hills of Baddesley Ensor and the hill where Dordon Hall now stands.